Can I Keep My House in a Divorce?

 - A spouse goes to prison for at least two years, with their sentence lasting over seven years.

-- A spouse is abusive.
-This includes physical abuse, sexual abuse, emotional abuse, or other forms of abuse.
+- A spouse is abusive, including physical abuse, sexual abuse, emotional abuse, or other forms of abuse.

 - A mental hospital confines a spouse for at least five years of the marriage.

-- A spouse becomes addicted to alcohol or drugs during the marriage.
-Drug addiction or habitual use could include opiates, morphine, cocaine, or other similar drugs.
+- A spouse becomes addicted to alcohol or drugs during the marriage, including drugs such as opiates, morphine, cocaine, or other similar drugs.

-A Divorce Attorney Can Secure the Assets You Want
+A Divorce Attorney Can Fight for the Assets You Want, Including the Martial Home

 When spouses initiate the divorce process, complex issues arise.
 One or both spouses may worry about maintaining their current lifestyle.
 A divorce attorney can help you through every step of a divorce when you and your spouse cannot agree on asset division.
 An attorney can fight for you to receive the assets you want and need to protect your current lifestyle.